 The table in Figure 48Figure 8.17 is shorthand notation for the table in Figure 49Figure 8.18.
-It is called shorthand, because the output entries need not be (re-)written in every column, but are indicated with a one-character notation ('X' or '-'), thereby saving space in vertical tables, which tend to expand in width as the number of rules increases.
+It is called shorthand, need not be (re-)written in every column, but are indicated with a one-character notation ('X' or '-'), thereby saving space in vertical tables, which tend to expand in width as the number of rules increases.
 The output values are written only once, before the rules, in the output expression part.